-Increase in demand has led to delays in the diagnosis of Autism through our neuro-developmental pathway, and the approach is currently under review by the CCG.
+An increase in demand has led to delays in the diagnosis of Autism through our neuro-developmental pathway, and the approach is currently under review by the CCG.
 We have seen an 8% increase in referrals to CAMHS.
-The service quickly moved to a digital platform where clinically appropriate at the start of the pandemic and has purchased additional remote diagnostic provision to support neuro assessments.
+The service quickly moved to a digital platform where clinically appropriate at the start of the pandemic and has purchased additional remote diagnostic provisions to support neuro assessments.
 Mental health investment for 21/22 will be prioritised in line with demand which is anticipated to continue to increase.

 We are not yet confident that our Preparation for Adulthood Offer is sufficiently robust, or that outcomes are discussed as thoroughly as we would like in Annual Reviews from year 9 upwards.
 Improvement activity is addressing this, however current capacity means this is not able to progress as quickly as required.
-We do however have a number of internship opportunities both within the Council and beyond that provide high quality experiences for young people, frequently leading to stable employment.
+We do however have a number of internship opportunities both within the Council and beyond that provide high-quality experiences for young people, frequently leading to stable employment.

-We aim to develop a more co-ordinated approach and increased information about supported housing and options available locally.
-This will ensure that young people are supported to attend Further Education programmes that are based within the communities in which they live, enabling them the opportunity to be part of their community, make impactful friendship networks and gain a level of independence.
+We aim to develop a more coordinated approach and increased information about supported housing and options available locally.
+This will ensure that young people are supported to attend Further Education programmes that are based within the communities in which they live, enabling them the opportunity to be part of their community, make impactful friendship networks, and gain a level of independence.
 We are mapping current housing options available and the uptake with a view to identifying areas to develop and include in future Housing Strategies.

-Overall, Buckinghamshire is proactive about addressing the areas identified for development and there is considerable support, engagement and effort across the county from all our key stakeholders.
+Overall, Buckinghamshire is proactive about addressing the areas identified for development and there is considerable support, engagement, and effort across the county from all our key stakeholders.
 Achieving our collective ambitions, as set out in our strategy is a common goal.